bmaupin/video-game-mods/README.md

 1. Use game mode

-   ⚠ I've actually seen game mode significantly reduce FPS in at least one game.
-Make sure to try with and without game mode to see if it helps.
+   ⚠ Depending how game mod is configured, it may end up reducing performance, sometimes significantly.
+See below for more information.
+Also, be sure to try with and without game mode to see if it actually improves performance.

    1. Set the game launch properties to `gamemoderun %command%`